mbcarbonetto/qiime2-session/Hands-on.md

 :question: Can you observe any pattern or grouping of samples?

-We can now test for the significance of these grouping by using the following command:
+&#x1F536; We can now test for the significance of these grouping by using the following command:

     qiime diversity beta-group-significance \
-    --i-distance-matrix unweighted_unifrac_distance_matrix.qza \
+    --i-distance-matrix core-metrics-results/unweighted_unifrac_distance_matrix.qza \
     --m-metadata-file /home/Documents/working_dir/files/mapping_file.tsv \
     --m-metadata-column AntibioticUsage \
+    --o-visualization core-metrics-results/unweighted_unifrac_AntibioticUsage-significance.qzv
+    qiime tools view core-metrics-results/unweighted_unifrac_AntibioticUsage-significance.qzv

+You can do the same analysis for every distance matrix.

+We have not yet taken a look at alpha diversity results.

+&#x1F536; A good way to explore this is by making comparisons between groups of samples:

+    qiime diversity alpha-group-significance \
+    --i-alpha-diversity core-metrics-results/observed_otus_vector.qza \
+    --m-metadata-file /home/Documents/working_dir/files/mapping_file.tsv \
-    --o-visualization unweighted_unifrac_AntibioticUsage-significance.qzv
+    --o-visualization core-metrics-results/observed_otus_vector-group-significance.qzv

+:question: Is richnnes different between Streptomycin treated and untreated samples?

+You can do the same analysis for every alpha diveristy metric calculated.